 Benefits of Using Naturally-Derived, Topical Pain Relievers

 In addition to educating your patients about their pain, you can also use this as an opportunity to educate them about the role naturally-derived analgesics can play in pain relief.
-With 5 levels to choose from in CBD CLINIC’s Clinical Strength Pain Relief line, you can help customize your patients’ at-home treatment with our products.
+With 5 levels to choose from in CBD CLINIC’s Clinical Strength Pain Relief line, you can help customize your patients’ at-home treatment with our analgesic cream and other products.

 Analgesics like camphor and menthol help deliver numbing, cooling relief to sore muscles and painful muscle aches.
 Our Level 5 Pain Relief Ointment, our strongest pain-fighting formulation, contains the highest levels of camphor and menthol allowed by the FDA.
 Additionally, CBD CLINIC conducted a survey of 125 health professionals and found that this product is their top seller.